risk-of-thunder/R2API/R2API.Director/README.md

 ## Changelog

+### '2.3.2'

+* Fixed `RemoveExistingMonsterFromStage`, which by default removed the given monster from family DCCSs, potentially affecting other scenes unintentionally since those are shared between stages.

 ### '2.3.1'

 * Fixed the AddressableDCCSPool's ConditionalPool class not upgrading properly when it was using the new FamilyDCCSOption